ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/1. Our Dynamic Universe/Classical and Special Relativity.md

 ---
 {"dg-publish":true,"dg-path":"Higher/Physics/1.
-Our Dynamic Universe/Classical and Special Relativity.md","dg-permalink":"physics/relativity","permalink":"/physics/relativity/"}
+Our Dynamic Universe/Classical and Special Relativity.md","dg-permalink":"physics/special-relativity","permalink":"/physics/special-relativity/"}
 ---

+## Classical Relativity
 ### Frames of Reference
 An **inertial frame of reference** is a snapshot of a part of spacetime, which is all travelling at a constant velocity.